giulioungaretti/ParquetViewer/README.md

-# LOBapp (parquet reading)
+# A parquet reading example app.

-A simple winui 3 // core app that loads and show a parquet file.
+A winui 3 // core app that loads and show a parquet file.
 Showcases using:
  - mvvm toolkit
  - community components